gniewus/EC_Assignment_2/README.md

 #### Synchronous replication
 After collecting the logs, we have applied standard data cleaning transformations and aggregations to compute time differences between particular events.
-First we've analyse synchronous replication.
+First we've analysed synchronous replication.
 Figure below depicts the differences in latency for 100 requests.
 On average one request needs 407ms to be processed (median 365ms).
 On a diagram we can observe 3 'peaks' which were probably caused by the network delays.

 ![alt text](./img/LatencySync.jpeg "Latency synchronous")